-2.5.1 Procedures Continuity of Registration
+2.5.1 Continuity of Registration

-All graduate students, in both regular and part-time programs, are All graduate students, in both the regular and part time programs, are required to enroll and pay fees annually in September until they graduate or withdraw.
-If they fail to do so they do not retain the status of graduate student and must apply for re-admission if they wish at a later date to continue their studies.
-If the department approves, a student may be allowed to begin graduate work in the winter or summer term (January or May), in which case they will first register at the start of that term, but in any following years will enroll in September.
+All graduate students, in both the regular and part-time programs, are required to enroll and pay supplementary fees annually and tuition fees term by term (within the first month of the term) September until they graduate or withdraw.
+If they fail to do so they do not retain the status of graduate student, will be withdrawn in good standing, and must apply for re-admission if they wish at a later date to continue their studies.
+If the department approves a re-admission, a student may be allowed to begin graduate work in the winter or summer term (January or May), in which case they will first register at the start of that term, but in any following years will enroll in September for all three terms.
+A student can either be: